ceejbot/galls-law/webrebels.md

 # [fit] a monolith
 # [fit] successfully?

-^ so how? npm is not on fire today, so obviously I know a secret.
+^ so how? npm is not on fire today, so obviously there's a way.

 ---